"

 The figure below shows representative power-required curves for a propeller-driven airplane.
 Higher power is required at lower airspeeds, a minimum range of power is needed for some intermediate airspeeds, and then a rapid increase in power (with the cube of the airspeed) is required as higher airspeeds are reached.
 Aircraft that use propellers will have charts in terms of airspeed and flight Mach number, with the propeller’s helical tip Mach number being critical.

-The lowest possible flight airspeed is generally limited by the onset of wing stall and/or buffeting from the onset of flow separation (often causing the aircraft to shake), no matter how much power is available.
+The lowest possible flight airspeed is generally limited by the onset of wing stall and/or buffeting from the onset of flow separation, often causing the aircraft to shake, regardless of the available power.
 At higher weights and/or density altitudes, the rapid increase in power required will eventually limit the maximum level flight airspeed of the airplane for a given weight and operational altitude, assuming no other limits or barriers to flight appear.

 The power available typically increases with airspeed and levels off over the airspeed range where the airplane generally flies.
-The figure below shows that the power available will decrease with altitude.
+The figure below illustrates that the power available decreases with altitude.
 Again, analogous to the manner for the jet aircraft, the level flight solution is the intersection of the available power curves and the power required curves.
-The highest airspeed solution is the maximum level flight airspeed (at a given altitude, aircraft weight, and throttle setting).
+The highest airspeed solution is the maximum level flight airspeed, which is achieved at a given altitude, aircraft weight, and throttle setting.
 However, the minimum speed solution is only valid if that speed is greater than the aircraft’s stall speed.
-Again, the aircraft’s ceiling can be determined at the airspeed when the minimum power for flight coincides with the power available.
+Again, the aircraft’s ceiling can be determined at the airspeed at which the minimum power for flight coincides with the available power.

 where